-The immediate general objective of These movements brought forth the opposition in the struggle against afresh the corruption and ruthless- the coal operators who are deterness of the Lewis administration. mined to smash the union and of whom the Lewis bureaucrats are the packed the convention, and resisted agents, is the mobilization of all possible forces to win the Pennsylvania-Ohio strike, it being manifest that if this great struggle is lost a tremendous obstacle will be placed in the way of unionism generally in the coal industry.
-This strike, the most im-portant in the history of the American working class, can and must be won with correct policies.
-The miners involved are making the most desperate struggle in the face of unprecedented difficulties, and they can win the victory provided they are strike relief and invigorating propa-guise of union leaders, systematically ganda to stimulate the spirit of the betrayed them for years into the strikers.
+The immediate general objective of the opposition in the struggle against the coal operators who are determined to smash the union and of whom the Lewis bureaucrats are the agents, is the mobilization of all possible forces to win the Pennsylvania-Ohio strike, it being manifest that if this great struggle is lost a tremendous obstacle will be placed in the way of unionism generally in the coal industry.
+This strike, the most important in the history of the American working class, can and must be won with correct policies.
+The miners involved are making the most desperate struggle in the face of unprecedented difficulties, and they can win the victory provided they are given real support.